 $ Financial Aid $

-It's FAFSA Season!
-Even if you do not think your family may qualify for Financial Assistance, it is recommended that every Senior fill out the free FAFSA application anyway.
-Keep in mind that many college scholarship programs and Cal Grant Awards require an application on file.
-The FAFSA window opens October 1st and the deadline to apply is March 2, 2019.
+It's FAFSA/CA DREAM ACT Season!
+Even if you do not think your family may qualify for Financial Assistance, it is recommended that every Senior fill out the free FAFSA OR CA Dream application.
+Keep in mind that many college scholarship programs and Cal Grant Awards require a financial aid application on file.

 An FSA I.D. is needed by both student and one parent to submit the FAFSA electronically.
-You can create your FSA I.D. in advance at https://fsaid.ed.gov or you can also watch this step by step video on how to create your I.D. https://www.youtube.com/watch?v=K7ihhGk8mCY&feature=youtu.be The Career Center will offer FSA I.D. workshops every Friday at lunch beginning January 18th thru February 22nd.
+You can create your FSA I.D. in advance at https://fsaid.ed.gov or you can also watch this step by step video on how to create your I.D. https://www.youtube.com/watch?v=K7ihhGk8mCY&feature=youtu.be Students can start their online FAFSA application at fafsa.gov

 Financial Aid explained: Financial Aid 101